Progress

 Recent Progress: Increase

-Each of these tributaries is at a different level of progress in a process that involves developing a tributary restoration plan, building and seeding reefs, and monitoring and evaluating restored reefs.
-As of the end of 2021, six of the ten originally selected tributaries have been restored (Harris Creek, Little Choptank River, and the Tred Avon River in Maryland and the Lafayette, Piankatank, and Great Wicomico rivers in Virginia), in addition to the eleventh bonus tributary, the Eastern Branch of the Elizabeth River.
-Restoration work is under way in the remaining four tributaries under this goal (the upper St. Mary’s and Manokin rivers in Maryland and the Lower York and Lynnhaven rivers in Virginia).
+Scientists have developed restoration plans for all ten tributaries, but tributaries vary in their level of progress through the process of constructing and/or seeding reefs and then monitoring and evaluating the restored reefs.
+As of the end of 2023, eight of the ten originally selected tributaries have been restored (Harris Creek, the Little Choptank River, upper St. Mary’s River and the Tred Avon River in Maryland and the Lafayette, Piankatank, Great Wicomico and lower York rivers in Virginia), as well as the eleventh “bonus” tributary, the Eastern Branch of the Elizabeth River.
+Restoration work is underway in the remaining two tributaries under this goal (the Manokin River in Maryland and the Lynnhaven River in Virginia).

 Outlook: On Course

 The Oysters Outcome is on course and is expected to be met by 2025, although monitoring and evaluation of some of the oyster reef restorations will continue past 2025.
+In fact, large-scale oyster restoration in Chesapeake Bay has become an internationally recognized success story.
+Scientists and resource managers from Europe, Asia and Australia have visited to learn about the effort, and National Oceanic and Atmospheric Administration (NOAA) staff have travelled nationally and internationally to describe the project.

 Oyster Reef Restoration Progress Dashboard